simplyblock-io/ebs-volume-usage-exporter/README.md

 kubectl apply -f manifests/storage-cluster-role-binding.yaml
 ```

-Finally, install he helm chart and let the tool run.
-After the successful export, you'll find the exported CSV file in your provided S3 bucket.
-To kick of the installation, use the following command.
+Finally, install the helm chart and let the tool run.
+After the successful export, you'll find the exported CSV file in the S3 bucket you provided.
+To kick off the installation, use the following command.
 The `TIME_DURATION` parameter defines the number of days for the data collection.

 ```bash
 helm install metric-agg charts/pv-metrics-aggregation/ \